davelens/dotfiles/VIM_CHANGELOG.md

 > My vimrc is my best friend.
 It is my life.
 I must master it as I must master my life.
 > Without me, my vimrc is useless.
 Without my vimrc, I am useless.

-In an average week of work I see several thousands lines of code.
-I can maintain a hyperfocus on certain programmatical problems during my day job and it allows me to learn quickly from "new code" as I'm skimming it.
+In an average week of work I see a lot of code.
+Over the years I've learned to read it much like the operators as seen in [The Matrix](https://en.wikipedia.org/wiki/The_Matrix): I can interpret context (and sometimes, intent) quickly as I'm skimming it, line after line.
+It made me a better programmer and allows me to learn quickly from "new code".

 Sadly, I'm also somewhat forgetful of random pieces of information: What I ate the day before, what the current date is, when I worked on a particular feature in a project, etc,...
 This is often annoying when an undocumented line in my vimrc sits there for years and I can only vaguely remember why I put it there.

 An experiment then.
 With this file I hope to keep a contextualized overview of all my Vim changes as time goes by.
 This way I can follow the reasoning of past